taledo/top-artists-app/README.md

 $ cd client
 $ npm install && npm start
 ```
-The client should not be running, and should've opened up a tab in your browser, but if not, you can navigate to http://localhost:3001
+The client should now be running, and should've opened up a tab in your browser, but if not, you can navigate to http://localhost:3001

 ### Docker